2025 Holiday season!

 The SS United States:

 The SS Unites States has been my favorite ship for many years now and she holds a special place in my heart.
 I was 19 when I was given permission to visit her in Newport News (by then owners USC.)
 Every moment of those visits are etched into my memory.
-All of my best wishes and happy thoughts are with her as she fights to find a life as a vibrant 21st century attraction.
-You can become a part of this gallant grassroots effort on the SS United States Conservancy website.
+All of my best wishes and happy thoughts are with her as she awaits becoming a reef off of Destin Florida.
+You can become a part of the SS United States Conservancy if you so desire.

 Frank O. Braynard: